qcr/armer/docs/supported_arms.rst

 Arms with Robotic Toolbox Models
 ----------------------------------

 Armer uses the kinematic model from the Robotics Toolbox (RTB) to calculate motion for an arm.
-If your arm exists as an RTB, it is farily simple to point Armer to launch the model from the config file.
+If your arm exists as an RTB model, it is farily simple to point Armer to launch the model from the config file.
 See `Creating a Config File <creating_a_hardware_package.html#creating-a-launch-file>`_.

 To check if your arm model is supported by RTB out of the box, see the list of modules here for if they have the URDF suffix: https://petercorke.github.io/robotics-toolbox-python/_modules/index.html